Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Formal operator -algebras

-\begin{example} If the underlying algebra $A$ is a graded vector space with the trivial multiplication, differential operators of order one are just $\bbk$-linear maps.
-Thus the usual $\LLL$-algebras are particular cases of formal operator $\LLL$-algebras whose structure operations $l_{k,n}$ vanish for $n > 2$.
-In Example~\ref{zatraceny prepinac} we however describe a less trivial embedding of the category of $\LLL$-algebras into the category of formal operator $\LLL$-algebras. \end{example}
+\begin{example} If the underlying algebra $A$ is a graded vector space with the trivial multiplication, then the differential operators of order one on $A$ are all $\bbk$-linear maps.
+Thus the usual $\LLL$-algebras can be thought of as a particular case of the formal operator $\LLL$-algebras with the structure operations $l_{k,n}$ vanishing for $n > 1$.
+In Example~\ref{zatraceny prepinac} we describe a less trivial embedding of the category of $\LLL$-algebras with weak morphisms into the category of formal operator $\LLL$-algebras. \end{example}

+\begin{example} In a similar vein, L.~Vitagliano's \emph{multiderivation $\LLL$-algebras} \cite{Vit1} are a particular case of formal operator $\LLL$-algebras, where $l_{k,n}=0$ for $n>1$ and each $l_{k,1}$ is a derivation of order one in each of its variables for all $k\geq 1$. \end{example}